 Prospective students must complete all Admissions Requirements as well as the portfolio requirements to be considered for admission.

-Mailing Instructions: Please include a completed Portfolio Information Form with each mailed portfolio.
+Include a completed Portfolio Information Form with each mailed portfolio.
 Address your portfolio to the Office of Admissions at CalArts using the printable Portfolio Mailing Label .
 Do not send your portfolio directly to the School of Film/Video.
 Doing so will cause a delay in the review of your work.

 The Office of Admissions will return your portfolio to you by mail only if you send a prepaid self-addressed package for return mailing.
 Be sure to complete and include any of the necessary forms required by your service provider.
 Prepaid mailing labels and packages from USPS, UPS, FedEx, FedEx Ground, and FedEx International are all acceptable.
 If necessary, your local post office will be able to provide you with an estimate for the return postage amount.